great-expectations/great_expectations/docs/tutorials/getting_started/initialize_a_data_context.rst

 Initialize a Data Context
 ===============================================

-In Great Expectations, your :ref:`Data Context` manages boilerplate configuration.
-Using a Data Context is almost always the fastest way to get up and running, even though some teams don't need every component of a Data Context.
+In Great Expectations, your :ref:`Data Context` manages your project configuration.
+In this tutorial, we will show you how to initialize a Data Context in a file system using the Great Expectations command line interface (CLI).
+In some cases, you might want to initialize a Data Context purely in code.
+This is not covered in the tutorial, but please see :ref:`the how-to guide on configuring a Data Context without a yml file <how_to_guides__configuring_data_contexts__how_to_instantiate_a_data_context_without_a_yml_file>` for instructions.

 Install Great Expectations